 As iPhones and Android smartphones now dominate the market, Microsoft hasn’t given up with Windows 10 Mobile.
-Because you no longer need an app that just works, mobile app testing has come to demand highly specialized expertise.
-Ensure your mobile apps work properly through our wide offering of expert XBOSoft mobile application testing types.
+With smartphones now ubiquitous even in the most remote parts of the world, you no longer need an app that just works.
+User experience is critical with specialized tools required along with different devices and types to ensure accessibility across a variety of screen sizes and types.
+Hence, mobile app testing has come to demand highly specialized expertise.
+XBOSoft has been testing software on mobile devices for over a decade.
+Ensure your mobile apps work properly through our wide offering of expert XBOSoft mobile app testing types.

-The ecosystem of mobile devices is a diverse array of hardware, software, and network configurations.
+The ecosystem of mobile devices and mobile apps is a diverse array of hardware, software, and network configurations.
 These are complex and in constant flux with new mobile devices, browsers, and operating system versions being released at every turn of the calendar.
 This presents unique challenges from a mobile application testing strategy perspective.
-There is no comprehensive mobile test tool or one stop mobile test.
-Instead, a broad portfolio of testing services, and test process with tools, some specific to mobile and others generic to QA, must be utilized to effectively address mobile testing.
+There is no comprehensive mobile test tool or one-stop mobile test that can cover the different devices and mobile apps.
+Instead, a broad portfolio of mobile app testing services, and test processes with tools, some specific to mobile apps and others generic to QA, must be utilized to effectively address mobile testing.

 Our Mobile Application Testing Services include: